pandaloan/startup/notes.md

 DELETE 	Delete a resource.
 Either the URL path or HTTP header must contain the unique ID of the resource to delete.
 OPTIONS 	Get metadata about a resource.
 Usually only HTTP headers are returned.
 The resource itself is not returned.

+Status codes

+It is important that you use the standard HTTP status codes in your HTTP responses so that the client of a request can know how to interpret the response.
+The codes are partitioned into five blocks.

+    1xx - Informational.
+    2xx - Success.
+    3xx - Redirect to some other location, or that the previously cached resource is still valid.
+    4xx - Client errors.
+The request is invalid.
+    5xx - Server errors.
+The request cannot be satisfied due to an error on the server.

+Within those ranges here are some of the more common codes.
+See the MDN documentation for a full description of status codes.
+Code 	Text 	Meaning
+100 	Continue 	The service is working on the request 200 	Success 	The requested resource was found and returned as appropriate.
+201 	Created 	The request was successful and a new resource was created.
+204 	No Content 	The request was successful but no resource is returned.
+304 	Not Modified 	The cached version of the resource is still valid.
+307 	Permanent redirect 	The resource is no longer at the requested location.
+The new location is specified in the response location header.
+308 	Temporary redirect 	The resource is temporarily located at a different location.
+The temporary location is specified in the response location header.
+400 	Bad request 	The request was malformed or invalid.
+401 	Unauthorized 	The request did not provide a valid authentication token.
+403 	Forbidden 	The provided authentication token is not authorized for the resource.
+404 	Not found 	An unknown resource was requested.
+408 	Request timeout 	The request takes too long.
+409 	Conflict 	The provided resource represents an out of date version of the resource.
+418 	I'm a teapot 	The service refuses to brew coffee in a teapot.
+429 	Too many requests 	The client is making too many requests in too short of a time period.
+500 	Internal server error 	The server failed to properly process the request.
+503 	Service unavailable 	The server is temporarily down.
+The client should try again with an exponential back off.